 Also helpful is having the largest possible lifestyle item capacity.
 Ten doesn’t cut it for any segment of the game, so if you haven’t been scooping up deeds like you’re an eccentric tycoon, buy the deeds from the Nopox Hobby Shop at the Argentum Trade Guild and Praximo Cosmetics and Placks Patisserie in Theosoir.
 You’ll need to up the Development Level and complete the appropriate Merc Missions for these areas to get all the shops’ items to appear so you can buy them up and convince the owners to sell you the deeds.
 This’ll buff your lifestyle inventory limit to 40.
 These are the Merc Missions you need to complete and when you obtain them:

-An easy way to increase the Development Level of a country (requires at least one country to be at 5 Stars) is to purchase Gold Cylinders from the 5-Star area for 5,000 gold and sell them at a lower-ranked area for 5,000 gold.
+An easy way to increase the Development Level of a country (requires at least one other country to be at 5 Stars) is to purchase Gold Cylinders from the 5-Star area for 5,000 gold and sell them at a lower-ranked area for 5,000 gold.
 Repeat as necessary.

 One final thing is some throwaway Pouch Items.
 The Love Source lasts one hour, but if you’re planning on capping off the Trust of a decent number of Blades or all of them, you don’t want a Pouch automatically refilling and wasting a Love Source while you’re on one of the collection steps.
 If you just keep Blades equipped who need the boost juice, you can probably streamline this process by a few percentage points.
 But I’m not big-brained enough to keep track of that, so after I’m done with the final step, I’ll throw in a Common dessert or stable food or something to reset the Pouch.